 2. Harness the power of innovation research to create new ways to provide technology, energy, adequate food systems, and prevention or curing of diseases.

-Universities, foundations, and individual communities in developed countries should focus attention on creating very low-cost solutions to providing electricity, phone, internet, and public services everywhere.
+Universities, foundations, and individual communities in developed countries should focus attention on creating very low-cost solutions to providing electricity, phone, internet, telemedicine, and public services everywhere.
 Such an emphasis would benefit not only developing countries, but also the more complex societies where the research and development is taking place.
-For example, decentralized ways of generating and distributing electricity would be helpful to African villages, but also could create less risk of huge electrical grids being wiped out by terrorism or natural disaster.
+For example, decentralized ways of generating and distributing electricity would be helpful to African villages, but also could create less risk of huge electrical grids in the U.S. or Europe being wiped out by terrorism or natural disaster.

 Currently projects in urban farming, vertical farms, rooftop agriculture, and the like are fashionable and often highly successful in the U.S., Canada, and Europe.
-This interest in local food production might identify new agricultural techniques, such as hydroponics, that are feasible in parts of Africa and elsewhere that have suffered from soils being degraded and desert conditions accentuated.
+This interest in local food production might identify new agricultural techniques, such as hydroponics and aeroponics, that are feasible in parts of Africa and elsewhere that have suffered from soils being degraded and desert conditions accentuated.